Considering submitting a manuscript?

 Submitting your work

-We accept manuscripts and illustrations from a range of media and Indigenous languages, with or without an agent.
-Whether you are a new author/artist or have been previously published, our team would like to hear from you.
+We accept manuscripts, children's books and illustrations using a range of media and Indigenous languages, with or without an agent.
+Whether you are a new author or artist or have been previously published, our team would like to hear from you.
 The review process may take up to six weeks.
 We will contact you once a decision has been reached.

 All you need to do is complete our online form and send the full manuscript of your work or portfolio.